 Of Monsters and Men signifies a new generation of Icelandic hitmakers; like their predecessors before them, the band has defied what is expected from the Icelandic music scene, having released two successful studio albums and fostered a loyal international fanbase.
 Read on to find out all there is to know about these Icelandic musical ambassadors, Of Monsters and Men.

 To claim Of Monsters and Men surprised their audiences is something of an understatement.
-Their almost-overnight-success was, by all stretches of the imagination, regarded as an impossibility by observers of the industry; after all, the band had six members who were barely out of their teens and routinely utilised such off-kilter instruments as the accordion and trumpet.
+Their almost overnight success was, by all stretches of the imagination, regarded as an impossibility by observers of the industry; after all, the band had six members who were barely out of their teens and routinely utilized such off-kilter instruments as the accordion and trumpet.